Batman/Superman/Wonder Woman: Trinity: Issue 2

 "Diana" and members of The Purge meet with a street gang in Gotham.
 Inspecting the "merchandise", Batman takes down the Purge, and soon does the same with the gang.
 When he goes after "Diana", Batman is able to fend off most, but not all, of her attacks.
 Finally, "Diana" knocks him out and escapes.
 Recovered, Batman uses one of the Purge members to get answers.
 Not able to get anything, a golden lasso wraps around the man and he starts spilling his guts.
 Diana does not approve of Batman's aggressive methods, but he is not seeking approval.
 Superman tries to play peacemaker while he introduces one to another, and why they are here.
 After bringing him up to speed, Batman gives the two heroes a psychological sketch of Ra's and wants to question the Purge member further, using Wonder Woman's lasso.
 She agrees, if he does not brutalize the suspect.
 After getting the man's name, rank and serial number, the three learn the missile is in Gotham, but he does not know the location.
 When they are finished, Batman breaks the man's jaw.

 Batman and Wonder Woman get at each other's throats over Batman's brutality toward the man they question.
 Diana is taken aback, though, when Batman reveals the "Diana" he met was wearing an eagle crest like Diana's.
 Batman departs, leaving Wonder Woman to question how Superman could consider such a man a friend.
 Before she leaves, she hands him one of her ear rings that is also a transmitter.
 Below Gotham, Ra's enters his Lazarus Pit, where "Diana" learns he is much older.
 Ra's learns from her that she is from Themyscira, and her name is Artemis of Bana-Mighdall.
-In the Batcave, Batman explains to Superman that the total of missiles are half a dozen, meaning there are four left.
+In the Batcave, Batman explains to Superman that there are a total of half a dozen missiles, meaning there are four left.
 He also informs Superman that in twenty-four hours, 95% of the world's communication satellites will pass within five cubic miles of each other, creating a unique formation that will not occur again for centuries, and something that no one, except Ra's, is aware of.
 If Ra's detonates a missile in the center, the world will be thrown into a communications blackout.
-As Superman goes out to take care of the missile in Bulgaria, Batman reveals he knows something he did not tell the Man of Steel: the location of Ra's Al Ghul.
+As Superman goes out to take care of the missile in Bulgaria, Batman reveals he knows something he did not tell Superman: the location of Ra's al Ghul.